Business Machine Repair

 Online Business Machine Repair Programs

-In the 2018-2019 academic year, 1 schools offered some type of business machine repair program.
+In 2020-2021, 1 schools offered a business machine repair program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|